Background pattern

 If you are planning to become pregnant, it is recommended that you wait one week after a single dose of fluconazole before becoming pregnant.

-You should not take fluconazole if you are pregnant, think you may be pregnant, or plan to become pregnant, unless your doctor has told you to do so.
-If you become pregnant while taking this medicine or within one week of the most recent dose, consult your doctor.
+Do not take fluconazole if you are pregnant, think you may be pregnant, or are planning to become pregnant, unless your doctor has told you to.
+If you become pregnant while taking this medicine or within one week of the last dose, consult your doctor.

-You can continue breastfeeding after taking a single dose of 150 mg of fluconazole.
-Do not continue breastfeeding if you are taking repeated doses of fluconazole.
+You can continue breast-feeding after taking a single dose of 150 mg of fluconazole.
+You should not continue breast-feeding if you are taking repeated doses of fluconazole.

-When driving or operating machinery, be aware that occasional dizziness or seizures may occur.
+When driving or using machines, keep in mind that dizziness or seizures may occasionally occur.

 This medicine contains lactose (milk sugar).
-If your doctor has told you that you have a certain sugar intolerance, consult with them before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

 This medicine contains less than 1 mmol of sodium (23 mg) per capsule; it is essentially “sodium-free”.

-Follow exactly the administration instructions for Candifix indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the instructions for taking Candifix exactly as indicated by your doctor or pharmacist.
+If you are in doubt, consult your doctor or pharmacist again.

 The capsules should be swallowed whole with the help of a glass of water.
-It is better to take your medication always at the same time of day.
+It is best to take your medicines at the same time every day.

-The recommended dose of this medication for different types of infections is as follows:
+The following is the recommended dose of this medicine for the different types of infections:

 Adults